-The Group is exposed to risks arising from fluctuations in the price and sales volume of bamboo and mushrooms.
-When possible, the Group manages this risk by aligning its harvest volume to market supply and demand.
-Management performs regular industry trend analyses for projected harvest volumes and pricing.
+The Group was exposed to risks arising from fluctuations in the price and sales volume of bamboo and mushrooms.
+When possible, the Group managed this risk by aligning its harvest volume to market supply and demand.
+Management performed regular industry trend analyses for projected harvest volumes and pricing.